-Additionally, Weston Aluminium also operate and maintain process-based temperature, oxygen and carbon monoxide real-time monitoring systems at the exit of the Secondary Chamber.
+Additionally, WA also operates and maintains process-based temperature, oxygen and carbon monoxide real-time monitoring systems at the exit of the Secondary Chamber.
 Such systems are required for process feedback and process control.

 CEMS maintenance and calibrations will be performed in accordance with manufacturer's specifications, and at manufacturer-defined frequencies.
 Certified Reference Gases will be employed for gas analyser calibration checks and recalibration events, where required.
 Records relating to Reference Gases and calibration events/servicing will be maintained in accordance with WA's IMS documentation requirements.